 Serving as a Student Senator is an excellent learning and leadership opportunity, and a chance to have a real voice in the NEC Community.
 Senators represent the student body by serving on one of four committees: Undergraduate Curricululm Committee, Graduate Curriculum Committee, Student Affairs Committee and Disciplinary Commitee.

-The Undergraduate Curriculum Committee meets the third Wednesday of each month to discuss new course proposals and potential changes to the undergraduate curriculum.
+The UCC meets the third Wednesday of each month to discuss new course proposals and potential changes to the undergraduate curriculum.
 This year's senator is:

 Katherine Miller: Katherine is currently a sophomore studying piano performance with Bruce Brubaker.
 From Cleveland, OH, Katherine is interested in serving as a student senator so she can help make the NEC experience even better for her fellow students.

-The Graduate Curriculum meets the third Wednesday of each month to discuss new course proposals and potential changes to the undergraduate curriculum.
+The GCC meets the third Wednesday of each month to discuss new course proposals and potential changes to the undergraduate curriculum.
 This year's senator is:

 Mark Tse: Mark is in his final year of his Masters in Wind Ensemble Conducting.
 Before this, he taught high school music in Toronto for eleven years, retiring to pursue a doctorate in music education.
 His decade of experience in designing and implementing curriculum combined with a philosophical and historical understanding about music pedagogy learned over five years of graduate studies, gives him a wealth of knowledge to draw upon.
 Mark joined the senate to give back to NEC and serve his fellow students.

-The Student Affairs Committee, comprised of NEC administrators, members of the Board of Trustees and Overseers and select student senators meets twice during each semester to address student concerns and showcase new initiatitves.
+The SAC is comprised of NEC administrators, members of the Board of Trustees and Overseers and select student senators meets twice during each semester to address student concerns and showcase new initiatitves.
 This year's senators are:

 Kyle Bejnerowicz: Kyle is a sophomore at NEC.
 He loves to be involved in the school community and the surrounding Boston community.
 Born in a small town in Connecticut, He believes that the NEC community can have the “small town feel” like his home in CT.
 He also believes that an environment which one finds comfortable, is the most effective place to work and live.
 His interest in being a senator sparked when he felt that with the students help, he could work with the administration to have a special year at NEC.
 Kyle is a classical voice major, and lives in the NEC dorms.
 He loves to talk about anything, brainstorm ideas, or listen to anything at all, so find him and talk to him!